SantiCarmenes/Kipu-Bank_v2/README.md

 ## 🔹 Description

 **Kipu-Bank_v2** is the second iteration of the smart banking system originally designed just for ETH handling.
-This new version introduces a modern, secure, and flexible approach based on multiple ERC-20 assets, with a dynamic risk limit expressed in USD and es la segunda versión del sistema bancario inteligente originalmente diseñado para manejar solo ETH.
-Esta nueva versión introduce un enfoque moderno, seguro y flexible basado en múltiples activos ERC-20, con un límite de riesgo dinámico expresado en USD y validado mediante oráculos de Chainlink.
+This new version introduces a modern, secure, and flexible approach based on multiple ERC-20 assets, with a dynamic risk limit expressed in USD and validated through Chainlink oracles.

 ---